GlobalFishingWatch/globalfishingwatch.github.io/fishing__heuristic_1_0.md

-The first model developed is referred to as the *heuristic model* and was derived by observing that there were correlations between fishing behaviour and several of the values present in AIS messages.
-In particular, the likelihood that a vessel was fishing tends to increase with the standard deviation of the speed and course, but to decrease with mean speed.
+The first model developed is referred to as the *heuristic model* and was derived by observing that there were correlations between fishing behavior and several of the values present in AIS messages.
+In particular, the likelihood that a vessel was fishing tends to increase with the standard deviation of the speed and course but decrease with mean speed.
 These features, calculated over a one hour window, were used to develop the *heursitic model*

-The heuristic model performs reasonably well trawlers and longliners, but poorly for purse seiners.
+The heuristic model performs reasonably well for trawlers and longliners but poorly for purse seiners.